TangentFoxy/gravity/README.md

 Quick-Start Stuff!
 ==================

-Apparently github's HTML preview function is going a bit wonky, so the next link may not work at all.
-If that's the case, you'll have to download the archive of this and unzip it and open 'gravity.html' to make it work.

 [Click here to play with it] [2].
 I also suggest opening up the [Console] [3] reference to see what you can do with it right now.
+Known bugs are listed in the [todo.md] [4] file, along with a scrawled list of my to-be-done's.

 What is Gravity?
 ================

-I know, it needs a better name.

-It's a simple little 2D n-body gravitation simulation using mostly basic algebra because I do not know of any higher maths.
-Okay, that's not strictly true anymore.
-I am learning better maths, and they will be applied as I continue to learn.
+Right now, it is a simple 2D n-body gravity simulator using mostly basic maths.

-A better question might be, what is it to become?
-Well, a game.
-I want to make a game with somewhat realistic physics (though this could be thrown out for fun at any time, in which case I will fork this into a more simulator version vs game version), ships you can build and customize and launch from a planet and go to orbit and land and do science-y stuff and mine the heck out of planets and basically do all this really cool stuff.
+What I hope for it to be is a complex game based on somewhat realistic physics (gamey but based loosely on reality), with ships you can build and customize and launch from a planet or a station in orbit, go orbit other things, land on things, mine things, do science things.
+Basically, it's all things and stuff.

-However, this is the first project I've ever done.
-Do not expect it to be all that good at anything.
-Or ever be finished.
-No, do expect it to be finished, and please poke me muchly to make me continue working on it.
+This is my first project, don't expect much.
+(Okay, that's not strictly true, but everything I've done before was broken batch files or not related to programming.)
+If you see this project hasn't been updated in a week, please [send me an email] [5] or annoy me in some other way to keep working at it!

 Who am I?
 ---------

 Well, I'm surprised you found this instead of me, but I am [Guard13007] [1], mostly known for my YouTube channel of gaming, mostly known for news videos about Kerbal Space Program updates or videos of Kerbal Space Program itself.
 I want to expand on this, but that's beside the point.

 Who am I?
 I am the Wolf of All Trades, Master of None.
 Why do I give myself this title?
-Well, I love wolves, and try to do everything.
+Well, I try to do everything.
 You name it, if it's a creative endevour, I have tried it at one point (or am trying, or will try).
 The downside of this, I am not particularly good at anything, just coming up with ideas.
+(The wolf part is [a whole other story] [6].)

 But hey, this idea is going well, I'll stick with it.